• Skip to primary navigation

 Is Advertising Dying?

-What might be more relevant is the discussion of the media formats advertising has traditionally existed on.
+What might be more relevant is the discussion of the media formats advertising has traditionally existed within.

 To quote the music producer and technology evangelist Brian Eno, “TV murdered itself.”